joseph-flinn/site/frontend/src/lib/posts/git-monorepo.md

 ---
-title: Git was not designed to support monorepos
+title: "Git was not designed to support monorepos"
 slug: git-monorepo
 published: 2023-07-17
 description: >